-Before committing to a long-term relationship, give your new virtual assistant a test to complete.
+Before committing to a long-term relationship, give the new virtual assistant a test to complete.
 If they do it well, then they’ll probably be a good fit in the long term.
 If they struggle with this initial test, you should probably look for someone else.

 A good test will analyze their long-term goals on a short-term basis.
-If you want them to become your personal assistant, a good short-term test could be for them to schedule lunches with four potential clients in the upcoming month.
+If you want them to become a personal assistant, a good short-term test could be for them to schedule lunches with four potential clients in the upcoming month.

 Keep Files in the Cloud

 The most effective way to manage files between a virtual assistant and yourself is to utilize cloud storage like Google Drive or Dropbox.
-On these platforms, create a shared folder between yourself and your virtual assistant.
+On these platforms, create a shared folder between yourself and the virtual assistant.